AlaminHossain01052000/vencap/README.md

   * Lodge a complaint against other users using the complaint form.
   * View personal complaints and profile information.
   * Withdraw or recharge funds (available only for verified users).
+  * After each transaction (withdraw and recharge), a confirmation email is sent to the user.
   * Verification involves uploading NID (PDF) and taking a picture using a webcam.
   * Real-time facial recognition (Python-Flask) and OTP verification via mobile (Firebase).
   * Refund after the project deadline if applicable.